CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Reference-Guided Reward Shaping

 \subsection{Reference Trajectory Generation}

-Our approach assumes access to a nominal reference trajectory that encodes a periodic or quasi-periodic walking motion given a desired velocity.
-In this work, we focus on two sources of reference trajectories: the H-LIP model and full-order HZD optimization.
-However, the framework is agnostic to the origin of the trajectory.
+Our approach assumes a nominal reference trajectory that encodes a periodic or quasi-periodic walking motion given a desired velocity.
+We focus on two sources of reference trajectories: the H-LIP model and full-order HZD optimization, but the framework is agnostic to the origin of the trajectory.

 \textit{\underline{H-LIP-Based Reference:}} Given a target walking velocity \( v^d \), we first solve for the H-LIP fixed point \( x^* = A x^* + B u^* \), where the step size \( u^* = v^d T \) corresponds to the desired walking speed and nominal step time.
-This yields a periodic center-of-mass (CoM) state \( x^* = [p_{\text{com}}, v_{\text{com}}]^\top \) consistent with the H-LIP step-to-step dynamics.
+This yields a periodic center-of-mass (CoM) state \( x^* = [p_{\text{com}}, v_{\text{com}}]^\top \) consistent with the H-LIP S2S dynamics.
 Using this fixed point, we analytically generate the CoM trajectory over one step.
 The swing foot trajectory is constructed using a time-parameterized 5th-order Bézier curve to ensure foot clearance and smooth touchdown.
-For other end-effector or joint trajectories (e.g., torso pitch, knees, or arms), we use simple sinusoidal patterns that are synchronized with the gait phase.
-This procedure produces time-varying desired trajectories for the end effectors and joints.
+For other end-effector or joint trajectories, we use simple sinusoidal patterns that are synchronized with the gait phase to produce time-varying desired trajectories.

 \textit{\underline{HZD-Based Reference:}} To obtain HZD trajectories, we solve an offline trajectory optimization problem to determine the Bézier coefficients $\alpha$ that define the virtual constraints: